Policy and Practice

 Katherine Lippel, Distinguished Research Chair in Occupational Health and Safety Law, University of Ottawa, Law Faculty, Civil Law section

-Ellen MacEachen, professor in the School of Public Health and Health Systems, University of Waterloo
+Ellen MacEachen, Co-Director of the research project, professor in the School of Public Health and Health Systems, University of Waterloo

 Robert MacPherson, Research Associate, University of British Columbia